Le Boquet, Pont-Farcy, Normandy, France

 Taken in January 1941 during the German occupation of France (1940-44) it depicts Monsieur Madeline, headmaster of Pont-Farcy school, with his wife and mother-in-law (Mme Yung) standing in front of the same front door that had figured in Marie's wedding reception photograph a few years earlier (see above).

-At the time that this photograph was taken (presumably by a fellow German), Marie Cordhomme's husband René had for a long time been a prisoner in Germany.
-He was to remain a prisoner for another four years...
+At the time that this photograph was taken (presumably by a fellow German), Marie Cordhomme's husband René was a prisoner in Germany of the same occupying Germans and remained so for four years...

-As British and American troops progressively liberated Calvados and Manche (June-August 1944) Henri Letellier was a child from Pont-Farcy.
-He and his parents, in the company of M & Mme Madeline and their dog Giky, were told by their German occupiers to seek shelter from the advancing American troops by remaining behind the German front lines.
+As British and American troops progressively liberated Calvados and Manche respectively (June-August 1944) Henri Letellier was a child in Pont-Farcy.
+He and his parents, in the company of M. & Mme Madeline and their dog Giky, were told by their German occupiers to seek shelter from the advancing American troops by remaining behind the German front lines.

 A